ZhangAIPI/TransferAttack/README.md

 Here, we intetegrate some of useful tricks to enhance the performance of existing adversarial attacks.
 Feel free to search the optima hyper-parameter to find the real-performance of different attacks.

+***Notice*** The use of tricks to boost the performance depends on different models, datasets, and even library versions.
+While we use different images in our paper with this open-source library,  we will continue our effort to update the known hyper-parameters for different attacks under the setting of this library:)

 ## About
 <p align="center">
   <a href="https://github.com/Trustworthy-AI-Group/TransferAttack/stargazers"> <img src="https://img.shields.io/github/stars/Trustworthy-AI-Group/TransferAttack.svg?style=popout-square" alt="GitHub stars"></a>